 One of my favs is the 9x table.
 And my immediate reaction to seeing this times table is to start pointing out patterns.
 (Okay, I will just start.
 In the 10s place, you count up 0-9, then because it is the 9s table, you say 9 twice, then keep on going counting up until you get to 13.
 Rows 1-2 use the same numbers but with their digits reversed.
 Rows 1 and 3 have some similarities in the 1s place.
 If there were a 4th row, it would look similar to row 2 in the 1s place as well.
 Notice patterns in the #x and the answers.)

 Once the child has looked for patterns and shared them with you, see if he notices the “rules” for 9s, which is that the numbers in each answer have to add up to a 9, that the number in the 10s place in rows 1-2 is one digit less than the #x.
 In row 3, the ##x is 2 digits larger than the first two digits of the answer and the number in the 1s is whatever you need to make the whole thing add up to a 9.
 For instance, with 13 x 9, the answer will start with 11 because it is the number 2 numbers smaller than a 9.
 Then you put a 7 in the 1s place because 1 + 1 + 7 =9.
 Don’t you just love it?
-We have a book on multiplication and division coming out by the end of June 2011 that will encourage pattern discovery, will use stories, visuals, and hands-on activities to make learning multiplication and division a blast (and avoid memorization in the process).
-We’ll keep you posted!
+We have a book on multiplication and division that encourages pattern discovery, and uses stories, visuals, and hands-on activities to make learning multiplication and division a blast (and avoid memorization in the process).

 Those are just a few ideas for helping children learn from the bottom up so that the ideas sink in deeply and create a strong and lasting foundation for future learning.
 What about you all?
 What have you done with your students to build a strong visual and hands-on base for abstract ideas?